[The Intentional Clinician Episode 47]

 Yin Yoga also promotes patience, something not usually practiced in the United States.
 Our experiences are stored in our bodies, so it is important to heal from the inside out rather than “thinking” our way out of things which we tend to do.
 Instead of trying to quickly overcome, we need to learn patience to accept and heal ourselves.

 This type of practice can be even more beneficial than mindfulness meditation alone as it affects the body and mind.
 Yin Yoga taps into some of the healing that our body naturally does.
 Similar to acupuncture, Yin Yoga balances our energy.
 Although it is not the best treatment for medical emergencies and certain diseases, Traditional Chinese Medicine (TCM) is helpful for healing the root cause or problems rather than treating symptoms.
 If we start to think about our health from a more holistic perspective, we will be more healthy over time.
 It may be a longer process than Western medicine, but TCM and Yin Yoga have no negative side effects–it is worth a try!
-If more people were intentionally getting involved in Yin Yoga and other TCM practices, we might have a more healthy society.
+If more people were intentionally getting involved in these practices, we might have a more healthy society.